Vladimir-Markovic/Student-Info/README.md

 # Student-Info
-Sample app displaying mock student info data mocked in Firestore

-__**Student Info - Android**__
 ==============================

-Sample project app for displaying student info data as mocked single page app with minimalistic functionality (no navigation or button clicks).
+Sample Android app for displaying student info data as mocked single page app with minimalistic functionality (no navigation or button clicks).

 Mock data is hosted on and fetched from Firestore.